Danny Spooner: Bio

 TOPICS DEALT WITH IN LECTURES/WORKSHOPS

-Danny can be contacted by email at firstname.lastname@example.org
+Danny was to be contacted by email at firstname.lastname@example.org